History of the Port of Philadelphia

 In 1965, the non-profit, quasi-public Philadelphia Port Corporation (PPC) had the power to issue municipal bonds to raise funds for port improvements and expansion.
 Revenue to pay the bonds’ debt service was realized primarily through leasing the city’s port facilities – now under the jurisdiction of the PPC – to private operating companies.

 These private operating companies operated their respective port facilities on a day-to-day basis with marketing assistance from the Philadelphia Port Corporation.
-This model (private operation of publically owned port facilities supported by marketing and capital assistance from a central public agency) continues into the present.
+This model (private operation of publicly owned port facilities supported by marketing and capital assistance from a central public agency) continues into the present.

 Major port improvements were made in the 1960’s and 70’s under the auspices of the Philadelphia Port Corporation.
 These included: